 When Sourav Ganguly made a hundred in his first Test innings, at Lord's in 1996, Rahul Dravid, who was born today, made 95 - nearly the first instance of two new caps scoring hundreds in the same innings.
 Both shared a record one-day stand of 318 against Sri Lanka at Taunton in the 1999 World Cup.
 In 2002, Dravid made four consecutive Test hundreds, including a masterful 148 in dreadful conditions at Headingley to set India up for a rare overseas victory.
-That was followed by his awesome display on the tour to Australia in 2003-04: in the second Test, he batted a phenomenal 835 minutes, scoring 233 and an unbeaten 72, and steered India to a famous win.
+That was followed by his awesome display on the tour to Australia in 2003-04: in the second Test he batted a phenomenal 835 minutes, scoring 233 and an unbeaten 72, and steered India to a famous win.
 He went on to feature famously in overseas wins in Pakistan and the West Indies, and captained India to their first win in South Africa and first series win in England for 21 years.
-His Test career trundled along with few bumps on the way, but in March 2008 he became the third Indian to get to 10,000 runs in Tests and by 2011 was the second highest run-maker after Sachin Tendulkar.
+His Test career trundled along with few bumps on the way, but in March 2008 he became the third Indian to get to 10,000 runs in Tests and by 2011 was the second-highest run-maker after Sachin Tendulkar.
 That year was especially fruitful for Dravid.
-He ended 2011 as the top run-scorer, with five hundreds, including three on a tough tour of England, and four half-centuries, and retired after a poor series in Australia later that year.
-Dravid became the first player to take 200 catches in Tests.
+He ended 2011 as the top run scorer, with five hundreds, including three on a tough tour of England, and four half-centuries, but retired after a poor series in Australia later that year.
+Dravid was the first player to take 200 catches in Tests.

 Mighty little Hanif Mohammad enjoyed occupying the crease, but this was ridiculous.
 Batting for Karachi against Bahawalpur in Karachi, he tried to steal a run to keep the strike.
 World record though it was at the time, there's something excruciating about a scorecard entry that reads: run out for 499.
 Hanif's partner that day, Abdul Aziz, was tragically young when he had another one later that season: absent dead.
 We kid you not.